lyngon/redgrease/docs/source/gearfunctions.rst

 .. _gearfun_open:

-PartialGearFunction
+OpenGearFunction
 ~~~~~~~~~~~~~~~~~~~

-You would never instatiate a :class:`.gears.PartialGearFunction` yourself, but all "open" :ref:`GearFuctions <gearfun>` that has not yet been "closed" with the :ref:`op_action_run` or :ref:`op_action_register` :ref:`op_action`, inherits from this class.
+You would never instatiate a :class:`.gears.OpenGearFunction` yourself, but all "open" :ref:`GearFuctions <gearfun>` that has not yet been "closed" with the :ref:`op_action_run` or :ref:`op_action_register` :ref:`op_action`, inherits from this class.

 It is this class that under the hood is responsible for "attaching" :ref:`opertations` and :ref:`Actions <op_action>` and creating new GearFuctions.

 This includes both the :class:`.runtime.GearsBuilder` as well as the :ref:`gearfun_readers`:

-.. autoclass:: redgrease.gears.PartialGearFunction()
+.. autoclass:: redgrease.gears.OpenGearFunction()
     :members:
     :member-order: bysource